RUCAIBox/RecBole/docs/source/developer_guide/customize_trainers.rst

 The function used to evaluate the model is :meth:`evaluate`, it will call :meth:`_valid_epoch` to evaluate the model.

-If the developed model need more complex training method, then one can inherent the :class:`~recbole.trainer.trainer.Trainer`, and revise :meth:`~recbole.trainer.trainer.Trainer.fit` or :meth:`~recbole.trainer.trainer.Trainer._train_epoch`.
+If the developed model needs more complex training method, then one can inherent the :class:`~recbole.trainer.trainer.Trainer`, and revise :meth:`~recbole.trainer.trainer.Trainer.fit` or :meth:`~recbole.trainer.trainer.Trainer._train_epoch`.

-If the developed model need more complex evaluation method, then one can inherent the :class:`~recbole.trainer.trainer.Trainer`, and revise :meth:`~recbole.trainer.trainer.Trainer.evaluate` or :meth:`~recbole.trainer.trainer.Trainer._valid_epoch`.
+If the developed model needs more complex evaluation method, then one can inherent the :class:`~recbole.trainer.trainer.Trainer`, and revise :meth:`~recbole.trainer.trainer.Trainer.evaluate` or :meth:`~recbole.trainer.trainer.Trainer._valid_epoch`.